Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 ![Start the Agent](../../../docs/content/imgs/quickstart/009_start_agent.png)

 ### Logging in and Sending Tasks to Your Agent
 Access the frontend at `http://localhost:8000/` and log in using a Google or GitHub account.
-You can then send tasks to your agent through the interface.
+Once you're logged you'll see the agent tasking interface!
+However... the agent won't do anything yet.
+We'll implement the logic for our agent to run tasks in the upcoming tutorial chapters.

 ![Login](../../../docs/content/imgs/quickstart/010_login.png)
 ![Home](../../../docs/content/imgs/quickstart/011_home.png)